 Add new Section X

-X CDA Document Summary Section Profile (CDA-DSS)
+X CDA Document Summary Sections Profile (CDA-DSS)

-CDA Document Summary Section is a content profile that defines means of providing a concise summary about a document or summary of content in a CDA document based on user expectations.
-Depending on use case, a Document Summary Section can be added to a CDA document if the document template is open.
+CDA Document Summary Sections Profile is a content profile that describes the different types of section templates that can summarize content in the document or add summary content that is not already included in the document.

-A Document Summary Section can be constructed by:
+The intent of this profile is to provide document summary section templates that can be included in specific CDA document types.
+For example, providing a Care Team Summary Section in a Discharge Summary or a Consult Note.

-Dynamically populating the section with data found in existing section(s) in the document.
-The data is used to view or create a composite, single summary section that summarizes pertinent information.
-The data that goes in the Summary Section can be user defined or can be based on specified use cases provided in this profile.
+The document summary sections can be created by summarizing pertinent information.
+The data that goes in the summary sections can be user defined or can be based on specified use cases provided in this profile.

-Use of a pre-defined section template such as the Notes Section or the Care Team Section, etc.

-The Summary Section can be rendered for viewing.
+The document summary sections can be rendered for viewing.
 It can also be imported when possible (i.e., contains discrete entries) by the user if desired.

 X.1 CDA-DSS Actors, Transactions, and Content Modules